drj11/forth-pyconuk2017/README.md

 and the disk system restricted names to 5 upper-case characters.
 Hence FORTH F-O-R-T-H was born.
 [RATHER1993]

+## Forth Versions

+Language versions, a favourite topic at PyConUK.

+Who is using Modern ANSI Forth 2004?

+Who is using the much-maligned Forth-83 standard?

+And who is using the venerable Forth-79?

 ## The Key Implementation Ideas

 Words are reduced to an execution token (which is a cell).